-A wide variety of support services for adults and children who have neurofibromatosis and their families are available through the Comprehensive Neurofibromatosis Center and from other specialists at the Sala Institute for Child and Family Centered Care, part of Hassenfeld Children’s Hospital at NYU Langone.
+A wide variety of support services for adults and children who have neurofibromatosis and their families are available through the Comprehensive Neurofibromatosis Center and from other specialists at Hassenfeld Children’s Hospital at NYU Langone.
+Child and family support services and resilience programs are provided by Sala Institute for Child and Family Centered Care.

 A dedicated, full-time nurse coordinator and family nurse practitioner are assigned to help people with neurofibromatosis and their families find the medical, surgical, and supportive services they need at NYU Langone.
 These nurses and their supervising physicians are available to assist you and your family as any needs or questions arise during treatment.